-At this year’s INNOTECH Austin Conference, I had the pleasure of moderating a panel discussion titled, “CIO 2020: Positioning Yourself for the Next Shift,” which delved into the changes technology leaders will face in the next few years as digital transformation continues to impact the way that companies of all sizes operate.
+At a recent INNOTECH Austin Conference, I had the pleasure of moderating a panel discussion titled, “CIO 2020: Positioning Yourself for the Next Shift,” which delved into the changes technology leaders will face in the next few years as digital transformation continues to impact the way that companies of all sizes operate.
 The three leading executives on our panel brought up remarkably similar issues, despite working for companies in different markets and in three different stages of growth.

 I asked our panelists to share their insights about the current and emerging technology challenges they are facing within their organizations, and to tell us how those challenges are changing how their IT and business teams interact.

 Here are the key themes and takeaways from our discussion:

 Charles Valentine, Vice President of Technology Services at fast-growing job search company Indeed, started us off by announcing all their departments had recently hit the million-row limit in Microsoft Excel.
 That hard stop prompted the organization’s current work: getting out of running the business on spreadsheets, and providing the IT tools to democratize the information their people need.

 Barbara Daniels, Controller at BuildASign, said that using Excel along with homegrown legacy systems had resulted in the need to constantly “MacGyver” everything, creating inconsistent information across the company.
 She added that their biggest challenge was digging out of the technical debt created by deploying projects at the expense of building infrastructure.
 They are now focused on integrating their systems to improve reporting and break down data silos.